airborne-commando/OPSEC-OSINT-Tools/README.md

      has a huge digital footprint and is easily fooled by trolls online.[^40][^41][^42"]

    * suspectAGB: as stated by the BBC[^44].<br>
-"Tariq Monteiro, 23, and Siyad Mohamud, 24, were part of a group which targeted Alex Smith over a gang-based feud as he left a restaurant near Euston station on 12 August 2019.The pair fled to Kenya immediately after the incident and were arrested in Nairobi last year.They both refused to appear for their sentencing hearing at the Old Bailey.
+"Tariq Monteiro, 23, and Siyad Mohamud, 24, were part of a group which targeted Alex Smith over a gang-based feud as he left a restaurant near Euston station on 12 August 2019.The pair fled to Kenya immediately after the incident and were arrested in Nairobi last year.
+They both refused to appear for their sentencing hearing at the Old Bailey.
 Monteiro, of no fixed address, was ordered to serve a minimum of 24 years in prison, while Mohamud, of Barker Drive, Camden, will serve at least 23 years."
+(Evans 2023, para.
+1-4)

 He shared a kitchen photo and people were able to deduce where he was due to an appliance.
 As stated by bugzorc opsecfail[^43]

 "Observant individuals quickly pinpointed his location, thanks to telltale signs like common household plugs and the typical kitchen setup.
-Moreover, the metadata of his posts gave him away."
+Moreover, the metadata of his posts gave him away." (bugzorc 2025, para.
+1)

 * Leaving unused social media online
 * interacting with a target on social media as stated by opsecfail[^45].
    * w0rmer:<br>
      w0rmer took a picture of his girlfriend, which had exif data on it, so the feds visited his girlfriend who without hesitation said his bf asked him to take the picture.
+     (bugzorc 2025, para.
+3)
      <br>
      Also stated by a podcast named Darknet Diaries[^46](00:25:58-00:26:41).<br>
      "I have a way of also inciting anger in people and I think that’s obvious too, in what I was doing.
 I was egging everybody on.
 But a little backstory on that; so as you can see, all of them are pretty in-your-face and they’re trying to get and investigate or really after me.I already knew the GPS Exif data was in them and so I had a whole workflow for that.
 I had my dirty images and then I would clean them and put them in another file.
 When I went to publish that, I went one, two, three, and so, man, I need one more photo.
 I grabbed the wrong one, put it in there, and hit tweet."